Authentication Commands

 If the browser doesn’t open automatically:

-- Copy the URL printed in the terminal
+- Copy the URL printed in the terminal.

-- Paste it in your browser manually
+- Paste it into your browser manually.

-- Complete the login flow
+- Complete the login flow.

-- The CLI will catch the callback automatically
+- The CLI catches the callback automatically.

 islo logout